 - Transferable to other institutions in terms of resources and instructor skills/connections.

 - Effectively filters students who should enter the CPA profession.

 The teaching practice may not be a commercial product for which the faculty member has a financial interest.

-2014 George Krull/Grant Thornton Innovation in Junior and Senior-Level Teaching Award application is now closed.
+The 2015 George Krull/Grant Thornton Innovation in Junior and Senior-Level Teaching Award application period is now open.

 Other Educator Awards

 For more information, contact the AICPA Academics Team at firstname.lastname@example.org.

 2014 George Krull/Grant Thornton Teaching Innovation Award Winners

 Ashley Stark and Scott Hanson, Dickinson State University